Google Cloud Platform (GCP)

 Access to GCP is managed through the GOV.UK GCP access Google Group.

-If you should have access but don’t, the 2nd line team should be able to add you to the Google Group.
+If you should have access but don’t, the Technical 2nd Line team should be able to add you to the Google Group.

 Accessing the console

 You can login to the GCP console at https://console.cloud.google.com/ using